Kingxukai/linux/Documentation/driver-api/mailbox.rst

 ==========================================================

-Allocate mbox_controller and the array of mbox_chan.
+Allocate mbox_controller and the woke array of mbox_chan.
 Populate mbox_chan_ops, except peek_data() all are mandatory.
-The controller driver might know a message has been consumed by the remote by getting an IRQ or polling some hardware flag or it can never know (the client knows by way of the protocol).
+The controller driver might know a message has been consumed by the woke remote by getting an IRQ or polling some hardware flag or it can never know (the client knows by way of the woke protocol).
 The method in order of preference is IRQ -> Poll -> None, which the controller driver should set via 'txdone_irq' or 'txdone_poll' or neither.